MaeveChustar/VitaScrob/README.md

 # VitaScrob
-Logs tracks to scrobbler.log file for use in qtscrob natively on the built in psvita music app
+Logs tracks to scrobbler.log file for use in qtscrob natively on the built in psvita music app I only tested this on firmware version 3.65 so idk if it works on other ones but yea
 # Installation
 Installation goes trough taihen plugin system
 1. Download the plugin